-All wheel bearings are pre-lubricated during assembly of axle and brakes,
+All wheel bearings are pre-lubricated during assembly of axle and brakes.

 Your coach may have 'ULTRA LUBE' method of having a grease fitting in the end of axle.
 Remove rubber cap on end of axle and use standard grease gun to place grease into bearings, 6 to 8 shots.
-Don't forget to repack bearings as per maintenance manual when you return home.
+Don't forget to repack bearings as per maintenance manual.